-The intent of this research has been to develop a greater understanding of where we are going from here in the pandemic era.
+The intent of this research has been to advance a greater understanding of where we are going from here in the pandemic era.
 The COVID-19 pandemic has "afflicted the health, economy, politics, culture, and psychology of almost the whole global system" (Tuncer, 2020, p.
-1).
-Cowling, Brown and Rocha (2020) studied the savings patterns of SMEs, while acknowledging a limitation to their findings in that they were specific to the United Kingdom.
-Nevertheless, the above authors suggested that SMEs shared similar overall savings patterns globally (i.e., they typically have very limited access to capital regardless of location): "If hundreds of thousands of smaller businesses are at risk of running out of cash, given a lengthy period of time when sales incomes are either falling, or have stopped completely, this represents a systemic risk to most economies given the predominance of SMEs in the economic landscape" (p.
+Cowling, Brown and Rocha (2020) studied the savings patterns of SMEs, while 1). acknowledging a limitation to their findings in that they were specific to the United Kingdom.
+Nevertheless, some authors suggested that SMEs shared similar overall savings patterns around the globe (i.e., they typically have very limited access to capital regardless of location) and suggested: "If hundreds of thousands of smaller businesses are at risk of running out of cash, given a lengthy period of time when sales incomes are either falling, or have stopped completely, this represents a systemic risk to most economies given the predominance of SMEs in the economic landscape" (p.
 594).
+Anecdotal as some sources of data for further analysis may be, we have been witnessing a "train wreck on 'Main Street."
 Before COVID-19, small businesses had their challenges.
 With some unfortunate irony, access to affordable health care was at the top of the list for decades, according to NFIB (National Federation of Independent Businesses) research (Wade, 2016).

 Glimpses of entrepreneurs' reactions and innovations have emerged, along with hope for recovery.
-Smith (2020) has declared the beginnings of a "COVID Renaissance":
+Smith (2020) has declared the beginnings of a "COVID Renaissance" (p.
+60):